 More typical economic damages in a survival cause of action include (but are not limited to);

-- Medical bills the decedent incurred because of the wrongful act,
+- Medical expenses the decedent incurred because of the wrongful act,

 - Damage to the decedent’s property during the wrongful act, and/or

 - Wages the decedent lost between the wrongful act and the date of death.4

-No. Neither a wrongful death claim nor a survival cause of action allows recovery for grief or pain and suffering.5
+Yes.
+A wrongful death claim and a survival cause of action both allow recovery for grief or pain and suffering.5

 Yes.
 Punitive damages can be recovered in a survival cause of action.